slovensko-digital/autogram/README.md

 - JDK 11+
 - Maven
-- Optional: Visual Studio Code as IDE as you can utilize the versioned settings.
+- Optional: Visual Studio Code as IDE as you can utilize the versioned settings (launch config).

-### Scripts
+### Goals

 #### `mvn package`